Agency logo

 • increased risk of kidney cancer and possibly testicular cancer

-Limit or eliminate consumption of all fish or certain fish species from these waterbodies.
+Limit or eliminate consumption of all fish or certain fish species from the waterbodies in the table below.

 Safe Eating Guidelines: PFAS